ADHD Treatment in Long Beach

 - Lack of focus

-- Difficulty paying attention to details with a tendency to make careless mistakes
+- Difficulty paying attention to details, leading to careless mistakes

 - Difficulty staying on topic while talking, not listening to others, and not following social rules

-- Trouble finishing tasks, at work or at home
+- Trouble finishing tasks, both at work and at home

-- Forgetful about daily activities or missing appointments
+- Forgetfulness about daily activities or missing appointments

-- Easily distracted by trivial things that don't seem to affect others
+- Easy distraction by trivial things that may not affect others

 - Struggles with controlling emotions